No booking fees on the app

 Leeds to York train travel guide

-Taking the train from Leeds to York is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Leeds, you can arrive at York in just 34m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from Leeds to York is efficient and offers a scenic and comfortable experience.
+With frequent departures from Leeds, you can reach York in just 21m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking